There’s a big possibility that you already know what TikTok is and how it works by now.

 Creativity is one of the main selling points for TikTok, but it also makes for a challenging task to undertake.
 As explained by Oberlo, TikTok is a subculture for its young audience, specifically Gen Z. Having so much freedom to be creative can be immensely powerful-assuming that you know how to go about it.

 So, what’s the bottom line?
-Should your brand start using TikTok for marketing purposes?
+Should your brand start using TikTok marketing?

 The only way you’ll know is to test it and find out.
 You can experiment with both organic videos as well as paid advertisements.
 There’s a lot of money to be made here, considering the purchasing power of the platform’s target audience.